Nidhi8595/nest-js-learning/README.md

 ---> we make use of transaction to ensure that the order of deleting the parent and child tables is maintained( i.e. the bookmarks are deleted before the user is deleted)

+## described the test structure

+---> pactum is a request making library

+---> signup and signin test created & passed